Gennady Zyuganov: Political views

-According to Zyuganov, Jesus Christ was the first communist, claiming that the Bible may be read through a socialist perspective.
+According to Zyuganov, Jesus Christ was the first communist, stating that the Bible may be read through a socialist perspective.

 After Russia was sanctioned for systematic doping in the run-up to the 2018 Winter Olympics, Zyuganov proposed sending Russian fans to the Games with a Soviet Victory Banner.

 He is considered by Russian scholars as a neo-Eurasianist.

-In August 2022, Zyuganov declared that the reformist Soviet leader Mikhail Gorbachev was a leader whose rule brought "absolute sadness, misfortune and problems [for] all the peoples of our country".
+Reacting to the death of Mikhail Gorbachev in August 2022, Zyuganov declared Gorbachev was a leader whose rule brought "absolute sadness, misfortune and problems [for] all the peoples of our country".

+In April 2026, Zyuganov warned that worsening economic conditions in Russia, including high inflation and declining living standards, could trigger unrest in the population.

 Ukraine

 Following the 2022 Russian invasion of Ukraine, the CPRF published a statement in support of the invasion and accused NATO of planning "to enslave Ukraine" and thus creating "critical threats to the security of Russia".
 It called for the "demilitarization and denazification" of Ukraine.

 The party officially supported the state-promoted narrative that Ukraine is governed by Ukrainian Banderites and "neo-Nazis", who have been allegedly perpetrating genocide against Russian speakers of the separatist Donetsk and Luhansk People's Republics, and liberating Russian forces.
 The CPRF also accused the United States and NATO of deploying European fascist sympathizers and Middle Eastern terrorists to Ukraine to fight the Russian army.
 Two members out of 57 of CPRF's Duma caucus, Vyacheslav Markhayev and Mikhail Matveev, have expressed opposition to the war, although they support the "protection of the people of Donbass".

 Some younger members of the CPRF spoke publicly against the war, condemning it as "imperialist" and contrary to Marxist–Leninist principles.
 In September 2022, Zyuganov called in the State Duma for a general mobilization.